abeldekat/harpoonline/README.md

 ### Formatters

+Scenario's:

-- Situation A: 3 harpoons, the current buffer is not harpooned
+- A: 3 harpoons, the current buffer is not harpooned
-- Situation B: 3 harpoons, the current buffer is harpooned on index 2
+- B: 3 harpoons, the current buffer is harpooned on mark 2

 #### The "short" builtin